LDAP/docker-artemis-server/README.md

 |`/opt/Artemis/config`     |Artemis configuration directory                |
 |`/opt/Artemis/data`       |Artemis data directory                         |

-→ Set the Aartemis data directory in the application-artemis.yml!
+→ Set the Artemis data directory in the application-artemis.yml!
 The Artemis user does not have any permissions outside of `config` and `data`.
 ```YAML
 ...
 artemis: